- Admission Information

 The University of Denver offers a variety of services to assist you during your stay in Denver.
 We are eager to assist you in any special need.
 For additional information, please contact the Dean for Student Services at 303/871-6184 or visit their website.

 Housing is available both on or off campus.
 On-campus housing space is available in several residence halls.
 It is advisable to make arrangements as early as possible.
-Assistance is available through the Housing Office at 303/871-2246.
+Assistance is available through the Housing Office at 303-871-2246.
 On-campus housing applications are available exclusively on-line.
-Since on-campus housing is limited, it is advisable to apply and send in your $200.00 deposit as early as possible.
-You can fill out an application by visiting http://www.du.edu/housing/.
-You can also visit http://www.du.edu/och/ for further information on apartments off-campus and moving to Denver.
+Since on-campus housing is limited, it is advisable to apply as early as possible.
+You can fill out an application by visiting this page.
+You can also visit Off Campus House for further information on apartments off-campus and moving to Denver.

-On-campus dining is available at our college cafeteria or at the Driscoll Center.
-You may choose a semester meal plan, cash discount coupon book, cash sale, or your university debit card.
+On-campus dining is available at our Law School Cafe, Front Porch Cafe in the Anderson Academic Commons and Jazzman’s Cafe & Bakery at the Driscoll Center.
+More dining options here.
 Kitchen facilities are available in some on-campus residence halls, and fine dining throughout the Denver Metropolitan Area is abundant.

 Health & Accident Insurance